Paul van Meekeren: Career

-In July 2016, van Meekeren signed for Somerset County Cricket Club on a short-term deal until the end of the season.
+In July 2016, Van Meekeren signed for Somerset County Cricket Club on a short-term deal until the end of the season.
 He later signed a two-year deal with the club until the end of the 2018 season.

-In January 2017, van Meekeren was included in the Netherlands squad for the Inaugural Desert T20 Challenge.
+In January 2017, Van Meekeren was included in the Netherlands squad for the Inaugural Desert T20 Challenge.
 Against Hong Kong, he broke the record for the highest score by a number 11 batsman in Twenty20 Internationals, with 18 runs from 11 balls.
-He is the only person to score multiple sixes while batting at number 11 in a Twenty20 International.
+He is the only person to hit multiple sixes while batting at number 11 in a Twenty20 International.

-In July 2018, he was named in the Netherlands' One Day International (ODI) squad, for their series against Nepal.
+In July 2018, he was named in the Netherlands' ODI squad, for their series against Nepal.
 In June 2019, he was selected to play for the Winnipeg Hawks franchise team in the 2019 Global T20 Canada tournament.
 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, he was named in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 In November 2020, he revealed that he currently works as a delivery boy for Uber Eats amid the COVID-19 pandemic in order to make a living and is aiming to qualify for England after gaining UK citizenship.

-In July 2021, van Meekeren signed for Durham for the remainder of the 2021 T20 Blast.
+In July 2021, Van Meekeren signed for Durham for the remainder of the 2021 T20 Blast.
 On debut, he took 2–31 in a loss against Derbyshire.
 In August 2021 he became the first Dutch player to play in CPL when picked up by St Kitts and Nevis Patriots for 2021 edition.

 In September 2021, he was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.
 Later that month, he signed for Gloucestershire on a two-year deal.

+On 28 Oct, 2023, he led the Dutch to a famous victory over Bangladesh by scalping 4 wickets in the 2023 Cricket World Cup game.

+In May 2024, he was named in the Netherlands squad for the 2024 ICC Men's T20 World Cup tournament.